 When a PTKSA is deleted, a non-AP and non-PCP STA may reassociate with the same AP or PCP and/or establish a new RSNA with the AP or PCP.
 If the non-AP and non-PCP STA has cached one or more PMKSAs, it may skip the PMKSA establishment and proceed with the creation of a new PTKSA by using 4-Way Handshake or FILS authentication.

-When a GTKSA is deleted, an originating STA may create a new GTKSA by using 4-Way Handshake or Group Key Handshake [OK for FILS too?].
+When a GTKSA is deleted, an originating STA may create a new GTKSA by using 4-Way Handshake or Group Key Handshake.

-An Authenticator/STA_I may initiate a 4-Way Handshake for the purpose of renewing the key associated with a PTKSA [OK for FILS too?] or STKSA.
+An Authenticator/STA_I may initiate a 4-Way Handshake for the purpose of renewing the key associated with a PTKSA [OK for FILS too?
+Does anything disallow it?] or STKSA.
 A supplicant/STA_P may send an EAPOL request message to the authenticator/STA_I to request rekeying.
 In addition, if both the Authenticator and the Supplicant support multiple keys for individually addressed traffic, a smooth switchover to the new key is possible using the following procedure.

 11.5.22 Multi-band RSNA